 His presence also provides emotional and social development within the family as he takes on mentoring and caring for the children.
 He may demonstrate patience, thinking outside the box, demonstrate rules and why they must be followed, or when they should be broken.
-He shows a child how to develop healthy boundaries and how to stick up for themselves, lessons that are unique to each scenario, but are immeasurably valuable over a child’s lifetime.
+He shows a child how to develop healthy boundaries and how to stick up for themselves, lessons that are unique to each scenario but are immeasurably valuable over a child’s lifetime.

-However it is not only a father’s presence and involvement that matters, but their attitude and behavior while involved that is important.
-A father who shows up to the school game because he “has to,” versus the father in the crowd cheering his child on, provide 2 very different emotional experiences for the child.
+However, it is not only a father’s presence and involvement that matters, but their attitude and behavior while involved that is important.
+A father who shows up to the school game because he “has to,” versus the father in the crowd cheering his child on, provides 2 very different emotional experiences for the child.
 A child can inherently feel when a father is present but not “there” and when he is not present but always “there” for them.

 It is also important to note that all children respond differently to their father’s presence.
 Two brothers growing up in a home with an alcoholic father may turn out to be very different adults.
 One may become an alcoholic himself, while the other refuses to ever drink, yet both would say their choice is the result of watching their father.
-Undeniably their father has impacted them both in a very significant way that changed the entire life path.
+Undeniably their father has impacted them both in a very significant way that changed their entire life path.

 The changing role of dads during divorce